Learn why food waste is a major problem in the U.S. and worldwide, what’s being done about it, and ways you can help reduce food waste.

 What steps have you taken to reduce food waste?

-Do you know any other exciting things happening to cut back on food waste?
+Do you know any other exciting things happening to cut back wasted food?
 Or to feed hungry people?